jnozzi/cocoadev.com/markdown/DrawingWithNSDrawBitmap.md

-Does anyone know to write to an General/NSGraphicsContext with General/NSDrawBitmap, or using the General/NSBitmapImageRep?
+Does anyone know to write to an NSGraphicsContext with NSDrawBitmap, or using the NSBitmapImageRep?
 All I need is the ability to write color data to a given pixel.
-I know you can draw with General/NSRectFillListWithColors(), but it's painfully slow.
+I know you can draw with NSRectFillListWithColors(), but it's painfully slow.
 I'm trying to figure out how to do simple pixel-level image manipulation.

 ----